 Home to the country’s first post office, first high school, and second highest point, see what else makes my island special.

-One of the natural wonders of The Bahamas, this nine mile long waterway is referred to as an inland river.
-It has differing depths, beginning at French Wells Channel and ending behind the northern settlements.
-Mangroves, marine and bird life can be found there.
+A natural wonder of The Bahamas, this nine-mile long 'inland river' has differing depths, beginning at French Wells Channel and ending behind the northern settlements.
+It has numerous mangroves, marine life, and birds.

-One of the largest Lucayan Indian settlements in The Bahamas sits along Pompey Bay Beach, just south of Spring Point, Acklins.
-Ten ancient Lucayan sites have been unearthed by National Geographic Society Archeologists on Samana Cay alone.
+Pompey Bay Beach, south of Spring Point, Acklins, has one of the largest Lucayan Indian settlements in The Bahamas.
+Ten ancient sites have also been found by National Geographic Society archeologists on Samana Cay alone.

-Landrail Point was the location of The Bahamas' first General Post Office.
-A hotel now sits around the remnants of the building, with the old stones and mortar of the original walls visible from the reception area.
+Landrail Point, Crooked Island, was the location of The Bahamas' first General Post Office.
+A hotel was built around its remnants, with the old stones and mortar of the original walls visible from the reception area.